CSE210-Team-09/cse210-tinyfoot-team09/admin/misc/meeting_notes_2024-10-09.md

 ## Agenda

-The objective of this meeting was to bond as a team and plan for the team introduction in class.
+- Main objective: introduce ourselves to each other, begin to bond as a team, and plan for the team introduction in class.

 ## Completed Tasks

 - Team kickoff - introductions, hobbies, fun facts
-- Brainstormed ideas for how to introduce the team in class.
+- Brainstormed ideas for how to introduce the team in class
-- Agreed on gathering at right middle area of class.
+- Agreed on sitting on the right side, middle area of class

 ## Tasks to be completed